feniatriestocode/l1-cache-riscv/README.md

 ## Run the tests
 To run an individual test (for example addi.S), change the variable **TEST** of **testbench/Makefile** file to the test name and run
 ```
+cd testbench # if not already in testbech folder
 make run
 ```